wazuh/wazuh-dashboard-plugins/docker/README.md

 ## Logging

-Docker can write the container logs into a [Grafana Loki][2] instance using the apropriate driver.
+Docker can write the container logs into a [Grafana Loki][2] instance using the appropriate driver.

-The environments are designed to use this driver, to work with them, install the driver as described on the step 3 of [Pre-reqiusites](#pre-requisites).
+The environments are designed to use this driver, to work with them, install the driver as described on the step 3 of [Prerequisites](#pre-requisites).

 ## Images